Wangari-Joyce/Joyce_bioinformatics_internship/README.md

 # Introduction
-Hello,:wave:  my name is Joyce Wangari Wangombe.
+Hello, my name is Joyce Wangari Wangombe.
 This repository outlines my journey, learning experiences and accomplishments during the 4 months Bioinformatics Mentorship and incubation program at ICIPE.

 # Vision